Buyback to the future: pre-pandemic peak in sight

-Buyback announcements came thick and fast with first-quarter results, with multi-billion dollar programmes from Apple (AAPL.O) and Alphabet (GOOGL.O) stealing the limelight.
+Buyback announcements came thick and fast with first-quarter results, with multi-billion dollar programmes from Apple and Alphabet stealing the limelight.

-Analysts note a buyback rebound in Europe too, ranging from Maersk (MAERSKb.CO) and Unilever (ULVR.L) to Carrefour (CARR.PA), which is planning its first in a decade.
+Analysts note a buyback rebound in Europe too, ranging from Maersk and Unilever to Carrefour, which is planning its first in a decade.

 Some $360 billion in buybacks were announced in the first four months of 2021, versus $190 billion in the same year-ago period, JPMorgan strategist Nikolaos Panigirtzoglou said.